charlielobster/CFD_MD_AI_Project_2025/README.md

 This project is a general survey of and an experimental test-bed for the PhysicsNeMo API.
 According to the documentation, their Docker image is the preferred way to use the PhysicsNemo API for most cases.
 Original host is a manual CUDA Driver Ubuntu 24.04 installation described <a href=https://github.com/charlielobster/CUDA_NekRS.git>here</a>.

-I am just starting my investigations, but so far, this mainly seems to be about how to use Fourier Neural Operators (FNOs) and related AI models to solve Second Order PDEs.
-Then it is about how to use these FNOs to augment the results from standard CFD and MD algorithms, those traditional solvers for Navier-Stokes, Lattice Boltzmann, etc. With it, we can make predictions for arbitrary times, and the output is continuous and mesh-invariant, and therefore scalable to arbitrary resolution.
+This mainly seems to be about how to use Fourier Neural Operators (FNOs) and related AI models to solve Second Order PDEs.
+Then it is about how to use these FNOs to augment results from standard CFD and MD algorithms, those traditional solvers for Navier-Stokes, Lattice Boltzmann, etc. Its output is continuous and mesh-invariant, and therefore scalable to arbitrary resolution and times.

 ## Project Milestones